Russia reports poor harvest, Ukraine bumper crop in 2021

 With 42mn hectares of farmland covering 70% of the country and about 25% of the world’s reserves of black soil, agriculture is Ukraine’s largest export industry.

-Officially, large agro-corporations operate on 6mn hectares, small and medium agro-companies — on some 11mn hectares.
+Officially, large agro-corporations operate on 6mn hectares; small and medium agro-companies on some 11mn hectares.

-The harvest alone will bring 0.8% to the country’s gross domestic product (GDP), according to the National Bank’s report released in October 2021.
+The harvest alone will add 0.8% to the country’s gross domestic product (GDP), according to the National Bank’s report released in October 2021.
 In 2020, Ukraine’s agriculture sector generated roughly 9% of its GDP.

 Ukraine exported 17% more agricultural products between January and September 2021 than in the same period of 2020.